Summer Digital Humanities Dissertation Fellowships

 Digital projects may be conceived as a complement to a print project.

-Awards are based predominantly on the scholarly merit of the applications as well as the level of preparation demonstrated by applicants to undertake and complete the project.
+Criteria: Awards are based predominantly on the scholarly merit of the applications as well as the level of preparation demonstrated by applicants to undertake and complete the project.
 Projects do not necessarily have to be completed during the summer fellowship term.
-As with the American Council of Learned Societies (ACLS) Digital Innovation Fellowships, reviewers will take into account the comparative advantage of the project as measured against similar or related projects.

-Participation in the 6 to 8 weekly lunch meetings of the Digital Humanities Commons is required; this fellowship is not appropriate for those whose projects require time away from the university in the summer.
-For Summer 2014, sessions will begin the week of June 23 and, if meetings are held for 8 weeks, will extend through the week of August 4, 2014.
+Summer Residency: Participation in the six to eight weekly lunch meetings of the Digital Humanities Commons is required; this fellowship is not appropriate for those whose projects require time away from the university in the summer.

 - Proposal Narrative.
-Limit 1750 words (approximately 6 double-spaced pages).
+Limit 1,750 words (approximately six double-spaced pages).